-My research program focuses on defining the intracellular communication networks that promote specificity in signal transduction events, and we have identified key molecular players in this process, a family of A-kinase–anchoring proteins (AKAPs).
+My research program focuses on defining the intracellular communication networks that promote specificity in signal transduction events.
+We have identified key molecular players in this process, a family of A-kinase–anchoring proteins (AKAPs).
 AKAPs target the cAMP-dependent protein kinase (PKA) and other signaling enzymes to specific subcellular sites.
-By doing so, these anchoring proteins bring enzymes proximal to their appropriate effectors and substrates.
-This provides a molecular mechanism to spatially and temporally regulate a variety of vital physiological processes, including synaptic transmission, heart rate, and glucose homeostasis.
+By doing so, these anchoring proteins bring enzymes in proximity to their appropriate effectors and substrates.
+This provides a molecular means to spatially and temporally regulate a variety of vital physiological processes, including synaptic transmission, heart rate, and glucose homeostasis.
 In recent years we have established the functional consequences of PKA anchoring and discerned a broader role of AKAP signaling networks in the coordinate regulation of cellular signaling processes that pertain to disease.

 The AKAP Model